 7. Green energy is more reliable than a power grid.

 The electricity grid fluctuates by the hour and season.
 This is one of the facts about renewable energy that many people don’t know.
 Predicting the needs of people is a huge part of electricians’ jobs, but it’s not a perfect system.
 Storms often create power outages, sometimes for weeks.
 Green energy doesn’t supply power from a single source.
 It’s often spread out and uses multiple power generation methods.

 8. The sun is all we need.

 The best renewable energy source is the sun.
 If we invested exclusively in solar power and maximized its use, we could power the entire world from the sun.
 The best part is, you wouldn’t have to lay all those solar panels in anyone’s backyard.
 A large swath of desert could do it, but you could take it even farther.
-The moon is a perfect place to harvest solar energy from.
+The moon is a perfect place from which to harvest solar energy. (source).
 With robots and rovers, it’s entirely possible to lay down acre after acre of solar panels.
 What kid wouldn’t get excited about that?